Forward variable selection enables fast and accurate dynamic system identification with Karhunen-Lo\`eve decomposed

-The algorithm constructs models with terms having up to (optionally) three-way interactions (that is, terms depending on three different inputs at once).
-Terms are added in stages labeled by an integer ``index'' that initializes at 1.
-At each stage, a series of substages cycle through all permutations of basis function orders that sum up to that stage's index.
-Stage 1 adds only first order main effects.
-Stage 2 adds second order main effects and first order two way interactions -- corresponding to $\phi_1(\vartheta_i)\phi_1(\vartheta_j)$ -- in two separate substages.
-The substages always occur such that terms involving lower-order basis functions (in the case of stage 2, this is the two-way interactions) come first.
-Each substage adds at once all combinations of inputs and all permutations among each combination.
-Then the sampler is called and the BIC or AIC is calculated.
-Because there is not a monotonic decrease / increase pattern for the discriminator, a ``tolerance'' setting controls how many substages the algorithm can iterate through without finding a new minimum BIC or AIC before it terminates.
-The algorithm returns the optimum model.
+The algorithm constructs models with terms having up to three-way interactions.
+The algorithm runs sequentially through stages labeled by an integer ``index'' initialized at 1.
+At each stage, terms come in to the expansion for which the sum over all basis functions appearing in the term add up to the index.
+Since there are many permutations of basis functions that add up to the index, and for any given set of individual function orders in a term, different ways they can be permuted among the inputs, adding terms at each stage occurs in a set of substages.
+Each substage adds terms corresponding to a particular set of basis function orders, for all input permutations.
+For example: stage 1 adds only first order main effects.
+Stage 2 adds second order main effects and first order two way interactions -- $\phi_1(x_i)\phi_1(x_j)$ -- in two substages.
+The substages always occur such that terms involving lower-order basis functions (for example in the case of stage 2, this is the first order two-way interactions) come first.
+Each substage adds at once all combinations of inputs and all permutations among each combination, such that each substage adds $2{n \choose 2}$ terms for two-way interactions and $6{n \choose 3}$ terms for three-way interactions (for the case where all function orders are different; less when two or more are the same).
+Then the sampler estimates model parameters and calculates the BIC or AIC.
+The routine terminates at an optimum BIC or AIC.
+Because there can be local minima, a ``tolerance'' setting controls how many substages the algorithm can iterate through without finding a new minimum BIC or AIC before it terminates.
+The terminated algorithm returns the optimum model.